Frequently Asked Questions

 We will agree a weekly session time and whether you would prefer time-limited or open ended psychotherapy.

-Subsequent sessions last 50 minutes.
+Weekly sessions last 50 minutes.

 Will my information be kept safe?